 Step 2: Configure omnictl

-Next, you’ll configure Omni by adding your omniconfig.yaml file to your to your default configuration directory.
+Next, configure omnictl by adding your omniconfig.yaml file to the default configuration directory.

-First, download the omniconfig.yaml from your Omni dashboard.
+First, download the omniconfig.yaml file from your Omni dashboard to your local machine.

-omnictl stores its configuration in the standard directory for your operating system:
+omnictl stores its configuration in a standard location depending on your operating system:

 - Linux/macOS: Follows the XDG Base Directory Specification.